Volvo EX60, Sweden’s Tesla Model Y challenger, debuts on Jan 21, 2026

 Cell-to-body (CTB) technology

-The Volvo EX60 will feature battery cells integrated with its body structure instead of being stacked into battery modules inside a battery pack on the vehicle floor, Volvo Cars Chief Engineering & Technology Officer Anders Bell revealed at the 2024 Capital Markets Day.
+The Volvo EX60 will feature battery cells integrated with its body structure instead of being stacked into battery modules inside a battery pack on the vehicle floor, Bell revealed at the 2024 Capital Markets Day.
 This ‘cell-to-body (CTB)’ technology saves weight, reduces cost, and reinforces the structure of the EV.
 Moreover, it improves interior space and thermal management, Bell said.

 More efficient battery cells

 The Volvo EX60 will be part of Volvo Cars’ second-gen EVs.
-Compared to the XC40 Recharge or C40, it will have improved lithium-ion battery technology.
-Bell reiterated at the 2024 Capital Markets Day that the battery cells Volvo Cars will use in the SPA3 platform-based EVs will have a higher density than the SPA2 EVs.
+Compared to the XC40 Recharge or EC40, it will have improved lithium-ion battery technology.
+Bell reiterated at the 2024 Capital Markets Day that the battery cells Volvo Cars will use in the SPA 3 platform-based EVs will have a higher density than the SPA2 EVs.
 Even lighter in count and fewer in number, they will deliver longer range, he added.

 LFP option